If you need to print out the requirements for this concentration, here is a pdf version (NEW! Effective Fall 2017)

 DR 7100: Roots of Social Conflict (3 cr)

 DR 7210/MGT 7780: Concepts & Processes of Dispute Resolution: Negotiation (3 cr)

 DR 7220: Concepts & Processes of Dispute Resolution II: Neutral Intervention Theory & Practice (3 cr)

 DR 7310: Practicum in Dispute Resolution (3 cr)

 DR 7890: Final Seminar in Dispute Resolution (3 cr)

 In addition to the core courses, students are required to take a minimum of two electives (6 credits total) from courses offered within the Department of Communication or by other Departments across campus.
-A list of some possible electives is available on the MADR web page at madr.comm.wayne.edu/madrelectives.html.
+A list of some possible electives, organized by theme, is available on the MADR web page at madr.comm.wayne.edu/madrelectives.html.
 Electives should be selected in consultation with the academic director of the dispute resolution program.